 With increased science-based management, AWA believes that the Birch-Wabasca wilderness can be conserved for generations to come.

 AWA’s Birch-Wabasca Area of Concern is an extensive boreal landscape, south of Wood Buffalo National Park, characterized by its unique ensemble of ecological communities that render this wilderness incredibly diverse in plant, animal and insect species.
 Just north of Fort McMurray, Birch-Wabasca wilderness is one of the most diverse intact hill systems in northern Alberta with numerous wetlands and shallow lakes interspersing various continuous mixedwood tree stands.

 AWA’s Birch-Wabasca Area of Concern contains Kitaskino Nuwenëné Wildland Provincial Park (1,619 km2), Birch Mountains Wildland Provincial Park (1,460 km2) and Birch River Wildland Provincial Park (3,328 km2).
 Outside of those designated areas, the lands are under a multiple land-use designation.
 Within the Moose Lake 10KM zone, the 2021 Moose Lake Access Management Agreement limits total buffered industrial disturbance features to support ecological integrity and exercise of Indigenous constitutional rights and traditional land uses.

-AWA’s Birch-Wabasca Area of Concern falls within two regional land-use plans: the eastern segment is located partially within the Lower Athabasca Regional Plan (LARP), which was completed August 22, 2012, and the western segment falls within the Lower Peace Region, which has not been completed.
+AWA’s Birch-Wabasca Area of Concern falls within two regional land-use plans: the eastern segment is located within the Lower Athabasca Regional Plan (LARP), which was completed August 22, 2012, and the western segment falls within the Lower Peace Region, which has not been completed.